CloudLabs-MOC/MS-102T00-Microsoft-365-Administrator-Essentials/Instructions/Labs/LAB_AK_01_Lab1_Ex1_Initialize_M365_Tenant.md

 ### Task 3 - Enable Information Rights Management for SharePoint Online

+In this task, you will enable Information Rights Management (IRM) for SharePoint Online to protect sensitive documents by restricting actions such as copying, printing, or forwarding.
+This helps ensure data is only accessible to authorized users, even after downloading.

 >**Important:** While you will validate IRM for Exchange and SharePoint in Lab 7, you must enable IRM for SharePoint Online now because it can take up to 60 minutes or more for IRM to show up in SharePoint Online.
 By the time you get to the validation exercise in Lab 7, IRM should have finished its internal configuration and you won’t have to wait for it to be present in SharePoint Online.
 Keep this time issue in mind if you plan to enable IRM in your real-world deployment.

 1. In the **Microsoft 365 admin center**, select **Show all** in the left-hand navigation pane to see all the navigation options.
 Under the **Admin centers** group, select **SharePoint**.
 This will open the **SharePoint admin center** in a new tab.